cdnan/AS-ePortfolio/README.md

 This research provides the first baseline of Canadian cryptocurrency attitudes and reveals why digital currencies, despite their ubiquity in financial news, continue struggling to gain public legitimacy.
 As policymakers grapple with how to regulate this space, understanding these public opinion dynamics becomes crucial.

-<i>The Impact of Framing and Elite Cues on Public Attitudes: The Case of Central Bank Digital Currencies</i>
+<i>2.
+The Impact of Framing and Elite Cues on Public Attitudes: The Case of Central Bank Digital Currencies</i>

 ## Publications